-Obtained Permanent Housing\
+Obtained Permanent Housing

-The FY 2022-23 Enacted State Budget provides \$2B in one-time funding for the Homeless Housing, Assistance and Prevention (HHAP) grant program for the next 2 years to flexibly serve homeless response systems, expand access to housing, and provide additional services.
+The proposed FY 2022-23 State Budget and May Revise provides \$1B in one-time funding for the Homeless Housing, Assistance and Prevention (HHAP) grant program to flexibly serve homeless response systems, expand access to housing, and provide additional services.
 This will be an opportunity for Alameda County to apply for additional funding to expand services and to continue the work to end homelessness.
-Additional funding will also be available for the expansion of the Encampment Response program for jurisdictions to invest in short-and long-term rehousing strategies for people experiencing homelessness in encampments.
+Additional funding will also be available for the expansion of the Encampment Response program for jurisdictions to invest in short- and long-term rehousing strategies for people experiencing homelessness in encampments.
 This new one-time funding will create opportunities for Alameda County to partner with local jurisdictions on addressing our unsheltered population, a key goal of the Home Together 2026 Community Plan.
 In addition, \$6.5M in new federal funds awarded from the U.S. Department of Housing and Urban Development through the Youth Homelessness Demonstration Project (YHDP) grant will be used to create an in-depth plan and establish programs to meet the needs of youth at-risk of or experiencing homelessness.